Adillwma/PyWaves/README.md

 ![PyWaves Visualizer](Images/Example2.gif)

-3. Difference Wave (Optional):
+3. Sum Wave (Optional):
-   If the reference wave is captured, users can choose to show the difference between the live wave and the reference wave by clicking the "Show Sum" button.
-The difference wave is calculated as follows:
+   If the reference wave is captured, users can choose to show the sum between the live wave and the reference wave by clicking the "Show Sum" button.
+The sum wave is simply calculated as follows:
-   `Sum(t) = LiveWave(t) - ReferenceWave(t)`
+   `Sum(t) = LiveWave(t) + ReferenceWave(t)`
-    The sum wave is displayed in green behind the animation.
+   and is displayed in green behind the animation.

 ![PyWaves Visualizer](Images/Example3.gif)
-By adjusting the frequncy and or amplitude of the wave students can visulise the effect on the sum wave and investigate phase phenomena such as beating.
+By adjusting the frequncy and or amplitude of the wave, users can visulise the effect on the sum wave and investigate phase phenomena such as beating.

 ![PyWaves Visualizer](Images/Example4.gif)